-In a interview with Den of Geek!, Nicholas Meyer has spoken a little about the new Star Trek series which will debut in 2017 on CBS All Access.
+In an interview with Den of Geek!, Nicholas Meyer has spoken a little about the new Star Trek series.

 Ryan Britt: Just a few years ago, would you have thought that you’d be back writing for Star Trek?